pflanze/functional-perl/docs/intro.md

     repl> fun inverse ($x) { 1 / $x }
     repl> fun or_square ($x,$y) { $x || $y * $y }
     repl> or_square 2, inverse 0
-    Exception: Illegal division by zero at (eval 137) line 1. repl 1>
+    Exception: 'Illegal division by zero at (eval 137) line 1.
+    '
+    repl 1>

 Of course, `inverse` fails.
 But note that the result of `inverse` is